ferrantejake/braindump/droplit-integrate-amazon-alexa.md

 ## Install Droplit Amazon Alexa Skill

-1. In a new tab go to [http://portal.droplit.io](http://portal.droplit.io) and sign in
+> Tip: Name your conduit aptly - you have one per ecosystem

-2. Click "Conduits" \(side-left panel\) to open the conduits view
+1. In a new tab [sign in to the Droplit Portal](http://portal.droplit.io)
-3. Find and install the Alexa Smart Home Skill conduit
+2. In the left side panel select **Conduits** to open the conduits view
-   1. Name your conduit aptly - you have one per ecosystem
+3. Find and install the **Alexa Smart Home Skill** conduit
 4. Open open your newly installed Amazon Alexa Skill conduit
-   1. Here we should see some documentation for the conduit's settings, incluiding the `Authorization URL`, `Client Id`, and others.
+5. 1.
+Here we should see some documentation for the conduit's settings, incluiding the `Authorization URL`, `Client Id`, and others.

 ## Configure Alexa for Droplit